mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

  - [ ] Unit tests and code coverage with pre-commit
  - [ ] Cleanup list of code TODO's
  - [ ] Drop `python-frontmatter` for MkDocs built-in library for metadata retrieval
+ - [ ] Move translations to jinja templates like Material for MkDocs is doing it